Mega Man: Fully Charged: Production and development

 On May 26, 2016, DHX Media announced that they would be co-producing the series with Dentsu, as well as handling distribution and licensing for it outside of Asia.
 An image of the first iteration of the show's design for Mega Man was released alongside the announcement.
 Later that year, Nerdist conducted an interview with the Man of Action creative crew, where it was said that Mega Man would be "optimistic" in this series, with the show's visual aesthetic drawn by Rouleau in conjunction with Capcom with inspiration by older anime shows like Gigantor and Speed Racer.
 The outlet initially reported that the series would air on Disney XD, but that was later retracted with Dentsu stating a broadcast on the channel was never confirmed.
 In late January 2017, footage from an incarnation of the series with the same design leaked through a demo reel posted by animation studio Film Roman.
 This was later removed, with a representative from Dentsu Entertainment describing it as an internal animation test not reflective of the show's current look.
+The pilot was leaked online on January 2, 2026.

 On April 3, 2017, Dentsu and DHX announced that the series was delayed to 2018 and would premiere on Cartoon Network in the United States (making it the third series based on the franchise to air on the network, after MegaMan NT Warrior and Mega Man Star Force) and Family Chrgd in Canada.
 It was then revealed that the series would be animated by DHX Studios Vancouver, utilizing computer generated imagery with a heavily revised design.
 The next month, Jakks Pacific signed on to produce toys based on the series.

 At the 2018 Licensing Expo, DHX Media's promotion for the series listed the series under the new title Mega Man: Fully Charged.
 The show held its premiere at the 2018 San Diego Comic-Con on July 20.
 The series officially debuted on television in the United States on August 5, 2018, with the first 10 episodes available through on-demand platforms on August 3.
 Reruns began airing on Boomerang in the United States on August 12.
 The series was removed from both channels' schedules after 10 weeks, though it eventually returned the following January.
 The Canadian Family Chrgd broadcast began on September 8, 2018.
 It premiered on Pop in the United Kingdom on October 1, 2018.
 In Southeast Asia, the series debuted on Disney XD on June 3, 2019.
 An Australian premiere on 9Go! followed on July 15.